Sorry, you need to enable JavaScript to visit this website.

 • Persons with permanent impairment of physical or mental function

-• Young people that have been placed in out-of-home careChildren and young people with special needs
+• Young people who have been placed in out-of-home care

-The 2021 allocation of the reserve for measures within the social, health, and employment sector (SSA-reserven), allocated funding tobetter transition to adulthood for young people with disabilities: Support provided to people with disabilities changes substantially when young people become adults.
+The 2021 allocation of the reserve for measures within the social, health, and employment sector (SSA-reserven), allocated funding to better transition to adulthood for young people with disabilities: support provided to people with disabilities changes substantially when young people become adults.
 Therefore, a new bill was presented in October 2020 with the objective of obliging municipalities to initiate better support for the target group.
 DKK 10.9 million has been allocated to support 2-4 municipalities in developing models to support the transition.
 A total of DKK 16.7 million has been allocated to the project.

 The following initiatives are also of relevance:

 Nota provides access to books for people with reading disabilities.
-Nota offers more than 40,000 books, such as audio books, books in Braille, and e-books.
+Nota offers more than 40 000 books, such as audiobooks, books in Braille, and e-books.
 Furthermore, Nota can produce study books in specific formats for people with a reading disability or visually impaired people enrolled at a higher education institution.

 Young people in primary and lower secondary education (folkeskole) may be entitled to special support in ordinary teaching or to special needs education.
 For more information, see section 6.6.

 The Student Counselling Service (Studenterrrådgivningen) is a counselling service at higher education institutions.
-The objective of the service is to provide social, psychological, and psychiatric counselling and treatment to students at bachelor, professional bachelor, and master’s level so that they can complete their studies without unnecessary extension and without unnecessary drop-outs.
+The objective of the service is to provide social, psychological, and psychiatric counselling and treatment to students at a bachelor’s, professional bachelor’s, and master’s level so that they can complete their studies without unnecessary extension and without unnecessary drop-outs.
 The staff at the counselling service units consists of psychologists, social workers with psychotherapeutic training, and psychiatric specialist physicians.
 All staff have a duty of confidentiality, and students can contact the counselling service anonymously.
 The counselling service is an institution under the Danish Ministry of Higher Education and Science.

 For social services in the education system dedicated to removing obstacles to the participation of young people in education and training, see section 6.6.